 Consider / High Consider – Once the script has satisfied the basics for structure, plot, character development, and is overall a good representation of the writer’s skills, it’s given a Consider.
 While a Consider script usually requires further revisions or polishing, it is likely close to being circulation-ready.
 If a writer chooses to begin the circulation process, Script Pipeline may help assist in linking them with specific industry outlets.

 Recommend – With a grade of Recommend, Script Pipeline goes through the following process:

-- The script is reviewed by our Director of Development for additional feedback and a consultation call is scheduled.
+- The script is reviewed by our Senior Executive and Director of Development for additional feedback.

 - We’ll help polish your logline and, depending on the script, give personal introductions to companies looking for that type of material.

-- You may re-submit the Recommend script at no cost if you’re seeking further feedback.
+- You may re-submit the Recommend script at no cost if you’re seeking further notes.